kdheepak/blog/src/posts/43-sveltekit-starter.md

 summary: Minimal starter using sveltekit tailwind and fontawesome
 ---

-The following is minimal instructions for getting started with the SvelteKit skeleton app, with tailwind and font awesome support
+The following is minimal instructions for getting started with the SvelteKit skeleton app, with tailwind and font awesome support:

 ```bash
 npm init svelte@next